Jinheng-Xu/Explaining-Widespread-Artifacts-in-Metabolomic-Profiling/Readme.txt

 When using your own data, please keep the same format in each csv file: for example, in MS-data.csv, the first column should be m/z and the second column should be intensity.

+In the folder of 'Manuscript demo data and results', we included the data from desorption electrospray, electrospray, nanospray.csv, paperspray and their matching results using our program.

 2. To run the Python code,
 a.
 Please install following packages:
 "requests" "rdkit" "pandas" "molmass".